department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 ## Consent to use video clips

-- I want to circle back and re-confirm that **you are comfortable if we were to share a video clip of this session with our VA partners?** Just to remind you, we will remove all information that could be used to identify you before sharing and will only share the videos with VA partners with the purpose of improving VA.gov and other digital experiences.
+- I want to circle back and re-confirm that **you are comfortable if we were to share a video clip of this session with our VA partners, removing any information that could be used to identify you?**
    - If yes: Is there any part of our discussion you would NOT want shared in a video clip?

 ## Thank-You and Closing - 2 minutes

 Well we really appreciate you taking the time to share your thoughts with us today.
-Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans and for Caregivers too.
+Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans and Caregivers.

-Thanks!
 Lastly, Perigean will be sending you a thank you note with a little blurb that you can pass along to other Veterans you may know to provide them the chance to participate in future research studies.

 Thank you so much again, and enjoy the rest of your day!

 ##

 ## Emergency Exit
-[In the rare case of an emergency during a session, be prepared with an [emergency exit strategy](https://depo-platform-documentation.scrollhelp.site/research-design/Research-Safety-and-Emergency-Exit-Strategies.2143649793.html#ResearchSafetyandEmergencyExitStrategies-Sampleexitstrategies).
-Plan to include here at least one option, so its easy to find during a session.
-Take some time to practice so it feels more comfortable.]
+In the rare case of an emergency during a session, be prepared with an [emergency exit strategy](https://depo-platform-documentation.scrollhelp.site/research-design/Research-Safety-and-Emergency-Exit-Strategies.2143649793.html#ResearchSafetyandEmergencyExitStrategies-Sampleexitstrategies).